rizzo-ssc-spc/vs-code-gc-html-snippets/README.md

 ### How to test that the snippets are working

 1. Create or open a new .html file.
-2. Type one of the prefixes such as gcweb-skip-link or gcds-button.
+2. Type one of the prefixes such as wet-panel or gcds-button.
 3. Press Tab.
 4. If the snippet appears, installation was successful.

-### Important note for beginners
+### Important note

 A .code-snippets file in your workspace will not automatically appear in VS Code just because it is open in the folder.
 It must be loaded into the VS Code snippets system using one of the steps above.

 ## Common snippet prefixes

 ### GCWeb

 - gcweb-skip-link
 - gcweb-breadcrumb
 - gcweb-page-title